bbauska/Coursera-Bootstrap/readme.md

 To do that, we will apply here the class called active to one of these list items.

-In this case, since this is the index.html page, I\'m applying the active class to the home link there.
+In this case, since this is the index.html page, I&apos;m applying the active class to the home link there.

 This pretty much completes my navigation bar in the index.HTML page.